Maggie Kuhn: Early life and career

-Kuhn was born in Buffalo, New York, the elder of Minnie Louise Kooman and Samuel Frederick Kuhn’s two children.
-Her father managed the Memphis, Tennessee office of the conservative Bradstreet Company (later Dun and Bradstreet) and spent her childhood in Cleveland, Ohio and Buffalo as her mother did not want her children raised in the then-segregated South.
-She majored in English at the Flora Stone Mather College of Case Western Reserve University.
+Kuhn was born in Buffalo, New York, the elder of Minnie Louise Kooman and Samuel Frederick Kuhn's two children.
+Her father managed the Memphis, Tennessee office of the conservative Bradstreet Company (later Dun & Bradstreet).
+She spent her childhood in Cleveland, Ohio and Buffalo as her mother did not want her children raised in the then-segregated South, and then majored in English at the Flora Stone Mather College of Case Western Reserve University.

 She worked for the YWCA in both Cleveland, OH and Philadelphia, PA from 1930 to 1941, and for the National Board of the YWCA in New York, NY from 1941 to 1947.
-During this time she developed a strong theoretical and praciical framework for social justice and activism.
+During this time she developed a strong theoretical and practical framework for social justice and activism.
 She educated women about unionizing, women's issues, and social issues.
 She caused controversy by starting a human sexuality class in which she discussed such topics as the mechanics of sex, birth control, sexual pleasure, pregnancy, and the difficulties of remaining single in a culture where marriage is the norm.
 During World War II, she became program director for the YWCA-USO, which was a controversial career choice due to her opposition to the war.
 In spite of this, she continued to advocate a progressive stance on issues such as desegregation, urban housing, McCarthyism, the Cold War, and nuclear arms.

 Kuhn worked for the General Alliance of Unitarian and Other Liberal Christian Women in Boston, MA from 1947 to 1948.
 She then worked for the Presbyterian Church's national Board of Christian Education from 1948 until 1965, and for the Presbyterian Board of National Missions from 1965 to 1970.
 She was able to work at the national level of the church to help shape the shift in focus from the social gospel framework to that of social justice.
 This gave a more powerful framework, social dimension, and social justice themes to this work of the church and the way the church interpreted the Old and New Testaments.
 This may be, in part, rooted in her ancestral Jewish background and the tradition of tikkun olam.
 While tradition confined most seminarians to fieldwork within churches, Kuhn declared that none of her students would pass unless they went out and found poverty within the local community.